smichard/graphR/README.md

 * `plottingFunctions.R` - a set of functions to display text, data frames and diagrams on slides
 * `libraries.R` - contains a list of all required R packages, also sources the `plottingFunctions.R` file

 In case you want to use custom backgrounds according to your corporate identity just replace the image files within the `/graphr/backgrounds` folder and make sure to use the `.png` file format.
+The recommended image dimensions are 960 px times 540 px.

 Once all changes are done you can build your own custom **graphR.** container using the following commands:
 ```